Henry Iden

-Henry Iden (d.
-1568) was an English writer, Member of Parliament, and government official.
+Henry Iden (died 1568) was an English writer, Member of Parliament, and government official.
 He translated Giambattista Gelli’s Circe in 1557 (as Circes), sat for Shaftesbury in 1564, and served as surveyor-general of the Royal Ordnance between 1565 and his death in 1568.

 Iden’s Circes and the Herberts

 Iden’s origins are unknown, though he may have been the son of Robert Iden (d.
 1546) of West Farleigh in Kent.
 At his death he was married to a widow named Anne Sandford, to whose children he made bequests in his will.
 He seems to have had no children of his own.

-By the mid-1550s he appears to have been a client of William Herbert, 1st earl of Pembroke (d.
+By the mid-1550s he appears to have been a client of William Herbert, 1st Earl of Pembroke (d.
 1570), for he dedicated his translation of Gelli’s Circe to two of his sons, William (d.
 1601) and Edward (1547—1595), and to his step-son, Henry Compton (d. by 1585).
 In this dedication, Iden refers to the benefit he has received from the favour of their father, and to the affection the boys — they were all under fifteen — have shown him.
-The phrasing suggests that the earl of Pembroke employed Iden as a tutor for his sons.
+The phrasing suggests that the Earl of Pembroke employed Iden as a tutor for his sons.
 The book is a series of dialogues purporting to be spoken by the sailors of Odysseus whom Circe turned into animals.
 The first dialogue, for example, is between an Oyster and a Mole.
 The dedication of Circes is dated from London on 15 March.
 No year is given, but the book was printed by John Cawood in 1557.

 William Herbert was one of the most powerful men in Wiltshire, and it is possible that he used his influence to persuade Thomas Capon, bishop of Salisbury, to collate Iden to the prebend of Hurstbourne and Burbage in December 1552.
 In any case, Iden duly compounded for his first fruits on 22 December, and kept the living until 25 September 1556, when he resigned it in favour of John Jeffreys.
 Herbert’s influence in securing Iden one of the two seats for Shaftesbury, Wiltshire, in 1563, is beyond doubt.
 The other seat went to another of Herbert’s servants : William Jordyn or Jordan (d.
 1602).
 Neither man spoke a word in the proceedings of this Parliament.